s1r0n/Dr.S/_student_work/2025-6-25-what-have-i-learned-287.md

 category: Course Reflection
 ---

-What have I learned during this course?
-The generic precursor to this question might sounds like, what I’ve learned could fill a bucket, this course has been super informative, or I’m better off for the understanding I’ve gained here.
-These are all good and accurate to some degree; I might have even written something similar in a past learning journal, but to begin this discussion I’m going to start with broad strokes and work to a smaller scale.
 In reflecting on the ten units in this course, my biggest take away is that the nature of how human beings interact, both at an individual and organizational level, is incredibly complex.
 By actively participating in this course, completing the commentary, reading the text, writing the learning journals, I have gained an appreciation for the complexities involved in our